FAQs

 5. What is the life expectancy of the pipeline?

-9. What restrictions on use of land are placed on landowners as part of the permanent easement?
+8. What activities are permitted by landowners as part of the permanent easement?

 Where does the natural gas transported in your pipeline come from?

-Maritimes transports offshore and onshore natural gas as well as natural gas sourced from LNG imports to Canada.
-The sources include the Sable Offshore Energy Project off Nova Scotia’s coast, Corridor Resources’ McCully Project in southern New Brunswick, and the CanaportTM LNG Receiving and Re-gasification Terminal in Saint John, New Brunswick.
+Maritimes & Northeast Pipeline transports North American supplied natural gas as well as natural gas sourced from LNG imports to Canada.
+Local sources include, Headwater Resources’, McCully Project in southern New Brunswick, and the Saint John LNG Receiving and Re-gasification Terminal in Saint John, New Brunswick.

 What does a compressor station do?